vmbrasseur/10stepprogram/slides/production/slides/020-have_an_idea/020-05-what_will_the_audience_learn.md

 ### What will the audience learn?

-* Take-aways must be specific and actionable
+By the end, the audience should:

+* Learn something useful
+* Learn something enlightening
-* What would you like the audience to be able to do by the end?
+* Be able to do something they couldn't
+* Do something specific

+What do you want from the audience?

 note: